ludus-leonis/FreeBeeGee/docs/snapshots.md

 └─ LICENSE.md
 ```

 Note that all files have to be in the root folder of the `ZIP`!
-Usually you want to also add assets (media) and states (table setups), so a more realistic example contains:
+Usually you want to also add assets (media) and table states, so a more realistic example contains:

 ```
 /